eclipse/imagen/docs/guide/j2d-concepts/index.md

 operators may participate as first-class objects in the deferred execution model.

-The JAI API also provides for a considerable degree of compatibility with the Java AWT and Java 2D imaging models.
-JAI\'s operators can work directly on Java 2D `BufferedImage` objects or any other image objects that implement the `RenderedImage` interface.
-JAI supports the same rendering-independent model as the Java 2D API. using device-independent coordinates.
-JAI also supports Java 2D-style drawing on both Rendered and Renderable images using the `Graphics` interface.
+ImageN also provides for a considerable degree of compatibility with the Java AWT and Java 2D imaging models.
+ImageN\'s operators can work directly on Java 2D `BufferedImage` objects or any other image objects that implement the `RenderedImage` interface.
+ImageN supports the same rendering-independent model as the Java 2D API. using device-independent coordinates.
+ImageN also supports Java 2D-style drawing on both Rendered and Renderable images using the `Graphics` interface.

-The JAI API does not make use of the image producer/consumer interfaces introduced in Java AWT and carried forward into the Java 2D API.
-Instead, the JAI API requires that image sources participate in the \"pull\" imaging model by responding to requests for arbitrary areas, thus making it impossible to instantiate an `ImageProducer` directly as a source.
-It is, however, possible to instantiate an `ImageProducer` that makes the JAI API image data available to older AWT applications.
+ImageN does not make use of the image producer/consumer interfaces introduced in Java AWT and carried forward into the Java 2D API.
+Instead, ImageN requires that image sources participate in the \"pull\" imaging model by responding to requests for arbitrary areas, thus making it impossible to instantiate an `ImageProducer` directly as a source.
+It is, however, possible to instantiate an `ImageProducer` that makes ImageN image data available to older AWT applications.

 ### 2.5.1 Similarities with the Java 2D API

-The JAI API is heavily dependent on the abstractions defined in the Java 2D API.
-In general, the entire mechanism for handling Renderable and Rendered images, pixel samples, and data storage is carried over into JAI.
-Here are some of the major points of congruity between Java 2D and JAI:
+Eclipse ImageN is heavily dependent on the abstractions defined in the Java 2D API.
+In general, the entire mechanism for handling Renderable and Rendered images, pixel samples, and data storage is carried over into ImageN.
+Here are some of the major points of congruity between Java 2D and ImageN:

 -   The `RenderableImage` and `RenderedImage` interfaces defined in the Java 2D API are used as a basis for higher-level abstractions.
-    Further, JAI allows you to create and manipulate directed acyclic graphs of objects implementing these interfaces.
+    Further, ImageN allows you to create and manipulate directed acyclic graphs of objects implementing these interfaces.

 -   The primary data object, the `TiledImage`, implements the `WritableRenderedImage` interface and can contain a regular tile